trabian/webapp-prototype/README.md

 ### npm (Node) modules

-Note: This may take a minute depending on the speed of your Internet connection.
+Note: This may take a few minutes depending on the speed of your Internet connection.

 ```
 npm install